 - Next, add the garlic, tomato paste, Italian seasoning, and black pepper to the pot.
 Cook for 1 minute, stir often.

-- Add the diced tomatoes and beef broth.
-Stir while gently scraping the browned bits on the bottom of the pot.
-Raise the heat and bring the broth to a simmer.
-Then, lower the heat to medium-low, cover the pot and cook for 10 minutes, stir occasionally.
-Keep the broth at a simmer, raise or lower the heat as needed.
+- Stir in the diced tomatoes and beef broth, gently scraping the browned bits from the bottom of the pot.
+Raise the heat to bring the broth to a simmer, then lower it to medium-low.
+Cover and cook for 10 minutes, stirring occasionally.
+Adjust the heat as needed to maintain a simmer.

-- Lastly, add the vegetables to the pot.
-Check that it is simmering.
-If it is not raise the heat a bit.
+- Add the vegetables and ensure the soup is simmering.
+If not raise the heat a bit.
 Cover and cook for 5-7 minutes until the pasta is tender.
-Stir occasionally and keep the liquid simmering; lower or raise the heat as needed.
+Stir occasionally and maintain a simmer; adjust the heat as needed.

-Taste the beef noodle soup and add salt if needed.
+Taste the soup and add salt if needed.
 As a reference we added ½ teaspoon to ours.
-Serve this delicious soup with crusty bread for dipping or saltine crackers, if desired.
+Serve crusty bread for dipping or saltine crackers, if desired.

 One of the great things about soup is that it’s easy to customize.
 You can omit, add, or substitute ingredients and still end up with fantastic results.